WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 3.2

-Length of authentication window for rate limiting in seconds.
+How long authentication is accepted after rate limiting applies.

-Defaults to 300 (5 minutes).
+An amount of seconds defaulting to 300 (5 minutes).

 .. seealso::